USING IRONPDF

 3. Long-Term Archiving

 PDFA is designed specifically for long-term archiving.
-It is a standard PDF with added restrictions to ensure that documents remain exactly the same over time.
+It is a standard PDF with added restrictions to ensure that documents remain the same over time.
 The use of PDFA ensures that documents are carefully visually checked and that they remain unchanged, making it ideal for preserving important documents for an extended period.

 4. Converting Technologies